śrī śrī guru gaurāṅga jayataḥ!

 Answer: “O Kṛṣṇa, I do not desire anything from You for my own happiness.
 I respectfully comply with whatever You desire.
 If that means I have to suffer, then that suffering will be my pleasure.
 You are the embodiment of auspiciousness, and therefore there is nothing inauspicious in Your arrangements.”
 If a servitor has this kind of sincere faith, Kṛṣṇa will accept his prayers; otherwise, He will not.

 Who is a real disciple?

-* A true disciple does not see the ordinary objects of this world in the same way as an ordinary person.
-He has guru-darsana in everything he does and sees.
-Someone who does not have guru-darsana sees mundane reality and looks upon things with a mood of enjoyment.
-Moreover guru-darsana means to see everything as superior to oneself and meant for Krsna’s service.
+* A true disciple does not see the ordinary objects of this world the way the common man sees them.
+He has guru-darśana in everything he does and sees.
+Someone who does not have guru-darśana sees mundane reality and looks upon things with a mood of enjoyment.
+Moreover guru-darśanameans to see everything as superior to oneself and meant for Kṛṣṇa’s service.

 from Śrīla Prabhupādera Upadeśāmṛta